Pterostylis thulia

-Pterostylis thulia is a species of orchid endemic to northern Queensland.
+Pterostylis thulia is a species of orchid endemic to northern Queensland, Australia.
 It has a rosette of leaves at the base or the plant and up to five flowers with transparent and pale brown flowers with a bristly, insect-like labellum.

 Description

 Pterostylis thulia has a rosette of four to seven sessile, overlapping, elliptic, oblong or egg-shaped leaves, 5–25 mm long and 3–9 mm wide at the base of the plant.
 Up to five flowers are borne on a flowering scape 50–200 mm tall each flower on a thin pedicel 3–6 mm long.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The galea is slightly curved and transparent with light brown markings, the petals nearly touching and closing off the base of the gales.
 The dorsal sepal is 13–18 mm long with a point 7–13 mm long.
 The lateral sepals are turned down, 5–8 mm long and wide with thread-like points 15–22 mm long and spreading apart at the tips.
 The labellum is insect-like and attached by a claw about 1.5 mm long, oblong in the lower part then tapered, 3–4 mm long, 1.6–2 mm wide and reddish-brown with ten to sixteen prominent white bristles up to 3 mm long and projecting forwards.
 Flowering occurs from July to September, and the seed capsule is elliptic, 8–10 mm long and 3–4 mm wide.